-The B.S. in Mathematics with Secondary Education Certification prepares you with a strong content knowledge in mathematics and pedagogical skills for teaching in the 21st century.
+The BS in Mathematics with Secondary Education Certification prepares students with a strong content knowledge in mathematics and pedagogical skills for teaching in the 21st century.

 Three capstone courses, related to teaching mathematics, provide an integrated approach to understanding the theories, principles, and practices of teaching and learning mathematics along with the use of technology in the mathematics classroom.
-The three courses are taught by the mathematics education faculty, each having secondary classroom teaching experience.
-Through the use of active explorations, mathematics education readings and resources, case studies, peer teaching, and classroom technology, students develop a shared vision for teaching and learning mathematics.
+The 3 courses are taught by the mathematics education faculty, each having secondary classroom teaching experience.
+Students develop a shared vision for teaching and learning mathematics through:

 The Shippensburg University mathematics faculty is a team of energetic individuals who are experts in their fields of study — in addition to being dynamic teachers!
 They believe in teaching mathematics for understanding and enjoy collaborating with students on mathematical research projects and other student-oriented activities.
 There are additional opportunities for students to be involved with grant-related activities and to attend professional conferences at the local, state and national level.

 The Department of Mathematics classroom facilities include a mathematics teaching lab.
 The mathematics education lab has an extensive library including a collection of the National Science Foundation’s recognized Standards-based curricula, publications from the National Council of Teachers of Mathematics, and many activity resources for teachers.

 The department’s computer classroom contains 32 networked desktop computers.
 In addition, the secondary mathematics teaching lab has an interactive whiteboard and wireless laptops.
 The department also has sets of TI-83+ and TI-84 calculators and other hands-on teaching materials.